 Emerald cory catfish are one of the more beautiful colorations, making them an attractive choice for beginners who want that extra flare.
 The shimmering green with pink highlights underneath makes it easy to find in water too!

 Julii Cory Catfish

 The Julii cory catfish is a rare and exciting fish to keep.
 They have sharp barbels under their eyes, which makes them even more fascinating!

-The way they can move their eyes around in front of their heads gives us that winking feeling when you’re watching closely enough.
+The way they can move their eyes around in front of their heads gives us that sinking feeling when you’re watching closely enough.

-Cory Catfish Care Guide (Know their Tank, Water,, Food Requirements)
+Cory Catfish Care Guide (Know their Tank, Water, and Food Requirements)

 Natural Habitat For Corydoras